 When it comes to transforming enterprises, many different factors have to be considered:

-- Change affects structures and processes.
-Change affects both processes (such as business processes, internal processes and technolgical processes) and structures (such as who you do business with, your enterprises geographical and functional structure, and which systems you work with).
+The change affects both processes (such as business processes, internal processes and technological processes) and structures (such as who you do business with, your enterprise's geographical and functional structure, and which systems you work with).